-The smaller, less destructive member of the Apple snail family can make a charming and colorful aquatic pet for non-fish keepers.
+Mystery snails — the smaller, less destructive member of the apple snail family — can make a charming and colorful aquatic pet.

-Not to be confused with the larger and destructive Channeled Apple snail (Pomacea canaliculata), the Mystery snail (Pomacea bridgesii) is its much nicer cousin.
-Coming in many stunning colors and staying at a relatively small size of 2 inches, this aquatic snail is a hard worker when it comes to eating algae off of aquarium glass, decor, plants and even gravel.
+Coming in many stunning colors and staying at a relatively small size of 2 inches, the mystery snail is a hard worker when it comes to eating algae off of aquarium glass, decor, plants and even gravel.

-A cover must be put on the intake valve of any filter, as some snails have been sucked in and received injury as a result of getting too close.
+You’ll need to put a cover on the intake valve of any filter, because some mystery snails have been sucked in and were injured as a result of getting too close.

 If the tank is just for the snails, a bare bottom, sand or gravel is fine.

 The temperatures that mystery snails can tolerate range from 68 to 75 F.

 They also do best in hard water and at a pH of 7.6–8.4.

 Mystery snails aren’t just a cleanup crew, and they do require their own food source.

 To maintain shell health, mystery snails need a decent amount of calcium in their diet and water.
 You can achieve this by floating a cuttlebone in the water or by using a calcium additive.

 The best way is to get it to them is through the diet: